sanakamal1405/ProductService/README.md

 # ProductService

-Microservice for Ecommerce application for listing Products Improved Latency by ≈99.39% via caching with Redis.
+Microservice for Ecommerce application for listing Products.

+Improved Latency by ≈99.39% via caching with Redis.